If Backup was successful, run this command. Leave empty to do nothing.

 - In the Actions tab, set the Action to "Start a program" and select the "runbackup1.bat" script.
 No arguments are required.

-Note: If you run the scripts from a different location, you will need to change the file path where the scripts are located.
+Note: If you are running the scripts from a different location, you will need to change the file path where the scripts are located.

 Old Article ID: 267